-PRIORITY INITIATIVES ACTION ITEMS PRIORITY/ COST LEAD/ TIMELINE C. Enhance Visitor Information 4.C.1 - Conduct a Visitor Information Centre Operational and Location Analysis.
-The analysis will identify who is best positioned to operate the County's VIC, what services the VIC should provide, what supports it will need to operate effectively, and where it should be located.
-Alternatives to a bricks and mortar VIC should also be considered.
-H/H HO (SC) + TSTF/S 4.C.2 - Develop enhanced visitor information resources, including a dedicated tourism website.
-The resources should contain compelling visitor information for the entire County with experiential writing and compelling images.
-It is recommended that information be primarily geared for visitors, but it should also speak to residents in order to encourage VFR travel.
-H/M - H HO (SC) + TSTF/S 4.C.3 - Develop a tourism-focused signage and wayfinding strategy.
-M/H SC/M 4.C.4 - Re-inventory Strathcona County's tourism assets on an annual basis to ensure up-to-date information is available.
-M/L HO (DMO) + TSTF/ Ongoing 4.C.5 - List Strathcona County's market ready tourism products on ATIS 2.0.
-M/L TSTF/ Ongoing 4.C.6 - Explore the opportunity to operate mobile visitor information kiosks at large events hosted in the County.
-L/L - M HO (DMO)/M D. Understand the Visitor 4.D.1 - Conduct target market research to better understand existing and potential future visitor markets (e.g. visitor surveys, PRIZM analysis, data collection, etc.).
-Note that PRIZM analyses may be sponsored through AEDTT.
-H/L HO (DMO) TSTF/ Ongoing 4.D.2 - Develop and maintain target market profiles for Strathcona County's best customers.
-H/L HO (DMO) TSTF/ Ongoing E. Collaborate Regionally 4.E.1 - Begin discussions with other DMO's in the region to improve cross promotions and participate in regional marketing campaigns.
-Specifically review opportunities to collaborate with Edmonton Tourism and Go East of Edmonton.
-H/L HO (SC)/S F. Business Engagement 4.F.1 - Develop an "industry" portal on the Host Organization's website where businesses can learn about tourism supports, engage with each other and share information/resources/ideas.
-M/L HO (SC)/S G. Educate the Community 4.G.1 - Communicate and promote the benefits of tourism to the community through a coordinated and well-resourced public relations campaign.
-M/M HO (DMO) + TSTF/M on the Benefits of Tourism 4.G.2 - On an annual basis, formally share "good news" stories related to tourism with the community (e.g. new business openings, business success stories, economic impact assessment results, etc.).
-M/L HO (DMO) + TSTF/ Ongoing
+PRIORITY INITIATIVES ACTION ITEMS C. Enhance Visitor Information 4.C.1 - Conduct a Visitor Information Centre Operational and Location Analys will identify who is best positioned to operate the County's VIC, what s should provide, what supports it will need to operate effectively, and who located.
+Alternatives to a bricks and mortar VIC should also be considered 4.C.2 - Develop enhanced visitor information resources, including a dedicated to The resources should contain compelling visitor information for the ent experiential writing and compelling images.
+It is recommended that primarily geared for visitors, but it should also speak to residents in order VFR travel.
+4.C.3 - Develop a tourism-focused signage and wayfinding strategy.
+4.C.4 - Re-inventory Strathcona County's tourism assets on an annual basis to date information is available.
+4.C.5 - List Strathcona County's market ready tourism products on ATIS 2.0.
+4.C.6 - Explore the opportunity to operate mobile visitor information kiosks a hosted in the County.
+D. Understand the Visitor Conduct target market research to better understand existing and p visitor markets (e.g. visitor surveys, PRIZM analysis, data collection, etc.).
+N analyses may be sponsored through AEDTT.
+4.D.2 - Develop and maintain target market profiles for Strathcona County's be

+- E. Collaborate 4.E.1 Begin discussions with other DMO's in the region to improve cross p Regionally + - participate in regional marketing campaigns.
+Specifically review of collaborate with Edmonton Tourism and Go East of Edmonton.
+Develop an "industry" portal on the Host Organization's website where F. Business 4.F.1 - - learn about tourism supports, engage with each other and share informat Engagement ideas. - G. Educate the 4.G.1 Communicate and promote the benefits of tourism to the communicate coordinated and well-resourced public relations campaign.
+Community on the - 4.G.2 On an annual basis, formally share "good news" stories related to to Benefits of community (e.g. new business openings, business success stories, ec Tourism assessment results, etc.).